pieaerts/pieaerts/_weddings/santo-stefano-di-sessanio.md

 text-color: light
 ---

 After traveling the world for more than a decade, I decided it was time to bring my biggest fan to one of my favourite places on earth.
 A place where life is lived how it’s meant to be lived.
 That brings together things that really matter, family, food, passion, nature, well-being and history.
 A place that is rich in every sense of the word and that holds a special place in my heart.
-I brought my mother to Italy, in the height of fall season, to discover the Central Apennines mountain range in Abruzzo.&nbsp;
+I brought my mother to Italy, in the height of fall season, to discover the Central Apennines mountain range in Abruzzo.

-Thanks to [G-rough](http://www.g-rough.com/){: target="_blank"}&nbsp;for showing us what real Roman hospitality is about and thanks to [Sextantio Santo Stefano di Sessanio](http://santostefano.sextantio.it/en/){: target="_blank"} for conserving one of the most extraordinary corners of Italy and for making this trip a memory that will last for a lifetime.&nbsp;
+Thanks to [G-rough](http://www.g-rough.com/){: target="_blank"} for showing us what real Roman hospitality is about and thanks to [Sextantio Santo Stefano di Sessanio](http://santostefano.sextantio.it/en/){: target="_blank"} for conserving one of the most extraordinary corners of Italy and for making this trip a memory that will last for a lifetime.